Spruce Grove Grain Elevator Museum

 The Spruce Grove Grain Elevator Museum is a former Alberta Wheat Pool grain elevator that has been preserved as a working museum run by the volunteers of the Spruce Grove and District Agricultural Society.
-The elevator stands within the City of Spruce Grove, Alberta, next to the Canadian National Railway and is the last elevator remaining heading west on the Yellowhead Highway and along the CN.
+The elevator stands within the city of Spruce Grove, Alberta, next to the Canadian National Railway and is the last elevator remaining heading west on the Yellowhead Highway and along the CN line.

 History

 In 1933 there were 1800 primary elevators in Western Canada.
 But in 2003, there were only 389 and the number has continued to decrease.
 As of 21 April 2013, there were 313 known grain facilities in Alberta: 258 wooden, 42 concrete, and 12 steel elevators and annexes.
-In the City Of Spruce Grove, only one grain elevator remained, of three that had once been next to the railway; the other two had been destroyed in 1987 and 1991.
+In the city of Spruce Grove, only one grain elevator remained of three that had once been next to the railway; the other two had been destroyed in 1987 and 1991.
 The Spruce Grove and District Agricultural Society stepped in to prevent the demolition of the last elevator, buying it from Alberta Wheat Pool for a $1 along with the 1 acre that the elevator sits on for $35,000.
 Through donations to the Spruce Grove and District Agricultural Society, they are able to fund the upkeep of this elevator.
-For example, community donations and government grants, allowed the Spruce Grove and District Agricultural Society to repaint the exterior of the Grain Elevator Museum in spring 2012 for $70,000.
+For example, community donations and government grants allowed the Spruce Grove and District Agricultural Society to repaint the exterior of the Grain Elevator Museum in spring 2012 for $70,000.